 When comparing financial aid packages from other schools, make sure you are comparing the total cost of attending that school, not just the total financial aid awarded.
 It is important for you to budget and make wise decisions regarding how to utilize the financial aid funds you receive.
 As per federal regulations, students who receive need based aid are not allowed to receive aid that exceeds their COA.
 This includes federal, state, private, and institutional aid.
 Students who qualify for non-need based aid only can receive aid that exceeds their Cost of Attendance.

-Note: Adjustments to Cost of Attendance will be considered for one time purchase of a computer, child care, or study abroad.
+Note: Adjustments to Cost of Attendance will be considered for one time purchase of a computer, child care, study abroad, etc.

 Cost of Attendance Detail

 The figures below outline the estimated cost of attendance for students at Texas A&M International University.
 Detailed information regarding tuition & fees at Texas A&M International University is available from the Bursar’s Office.
 The University Bursar’s Office is dedicated to providing excellent service and helping each student understand and manage their financial obligations to Texas A&M International University.
-For more information click here.
+For more information,contact Bursar's Office.

 Cost of Attendance Proration

-Financial Aid defines enrollment statuses for fall/spring award periods as follows:
+Financial Aid defines enrollment statuses for each semester (Fall, Spring, and Summer) award periods as follows: